vippsas/vipps-shopify/README.md

 You can also do important back office tasks such as capture and refund directly from Shopify.
 Easy for your customer and easy for you.

-The Vipps product page: [Vipps for Shopify](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/shopify/).

-## Vipps Express Checkout
+## Express Checkout

-Vipps does not have a solution for Vipps Express Checkout (Vipps Hurtigkasse) in Shopify.
+Vipps does not have a solution for Express Checkout in Shopify.
-This is due to limitations on Shopify's side, and if Shopify makes changes that make Vipps Hurtigkasse possible, we will add this functionality.
+This is due to limitations on Shopify's side, and if Shopify makes changes that make Express Checkout possible, we will add this functionality.

 ## Vipps Payment